attitude/UAMP/README.md

 ### Usage

 Easiest way to use the UAMP is by constructing a **hit** and then post it using the **connection**.
-As more than one hits can occur during one server request a **CID** serves as a glue to tie then together.
+As more than one hits can occur during one server request a **CID** serves as a glue to tie them together.
 You can use static method `UAMPv1_Connection::getUUID()` to generate one.
 You can also Extract UUID from UA cookie and use it.

 #### Example: